jmersonuo/jmersonuo.github.io/StoryMaps/map-journal-tutotial.md

 Press Next to add your first content.

 ### 2.2.
 Add opening text ###
 The Add Home Section dialog will now prompt you to enter and format the content that will appear in the side panel for the home section.
 You can type directly into the built-in rich text editor.
 You can also paste text into the editor from word processing programs in which case the formatting is carried over into the editor.
 You can also embed graphics, images and videos in with the text.
 You can also define "story actions" in the section's text so that, for example, clicking a word automatically zooms the main stage's map to a particular location.
-(We'll show you how to set up these actions in **step VI.
+(We'll show you how to set up these actions in **Section VII.
 Set up “story actions”** below).

 We will use the following text:
 >In May 2001, a group of men attempted to cross the Mexican border into the desert of southern Arizona, through the deadliest region of the continent, the "Devil's Highway."
 Three years later, Luis Alberto Urrea wrote about what happened to them.
 The result was a national bestseller, a Pulitzer Prize finalist, a "book of the year" in multiple newspapers, and a work proclaimed as a modern American classic.
 (Amazon).